Breast Augmentation in Minneapolis – St. Paul

-Breast augmentation is one of the most popular surgeries that Dr. Rocheford performs.
-Most women considering breast implants have thought about it a great deal, and have a variety of reasons for choosing breast augmentation.
-Many Minneapolis-St. Paul women never develop the breast fullness they hoped for or expected.
+Breast augmentation, or augmentation mammoplasty, is one of the most popular surgeries that Dr. Rocheford performs.
+Many women in Minneapolis-St. Paul considering breast implants have thought about it a great deal, and has a variety of reasons for choosing breast augmentation.

-Asymmetry, or differences in breast size, often make women feel self-conscious.
-Breast asymmetry makes it difficult to properly fit into a bra or go braless in today’s fashions.
-Changes following pregnancy, nursing, or weight loss can affect how you perceive yourself and can impact your relationships.
+Concerns about breast fullness and shape, as well as asymmetry—differences in breast size—are among the most common reasons for people looking for breast augmentation surgery.
+Breast asymmetry can make it difficult to find a properly fitting bra, or contribute to low self-confidence or insecurity in certain clothing.
+In addition, changes following pregnancy, nursing, or weight loss can affect how breast augmentation patients perceive themselves and can impact their relationships.
 In some cases, breast augmentation is combined with a breast lift for optimal enhancement.

 “Dr. Rocheford was very informative and calming throughout the whole process.
 My recovery was easy and the two follow up appointments were much appreciated.
 I would highly recommend Dr. Rocheford for breast augmentation!”
 Read More Stories

 This includes your surgical fee and all follow-up visits with board-certified plastic surgeon Dr. Rocheford.
 This estimate also includes the facility fee and anesthesia costs.
 However, this pricing is an estimate and may be different depending on your specific situation.
 It does not include the cost of your pre-operative physical, lab tests, or medications.
 Dr. Rocheford does charge $100 for consultations, and that fee is deducted from the price of your surgery or in-office procedure.